 Users are provided with an option of changing the programming parameters of most devices.
-Once you select the "Change Algorithm" option under the DEVICE menu, the user will be presented with a list of device specific programming parameters, such as Vccp, Vpp, Read Vcc, Verify Vcc Low, Verify Vcc High, Pulse Width, Over Pulse Width, Over Pulse Mul, and Retry number.
+Once you select the "Change Algorithm" option under the DEVICE menu, you will be presented with a list of device specific programming parameters such as Vccp, Vpp, Read Vcc, Verify Vcc Low, Verify Vcc High, Pulse Width, Over Pulse Width, Over Pulse Mul, and Retry number.
 Each of these parameters can be selected and edited individually by changing the existing numbers in the parameter box and pressing the close button.
-The user will then be prompted to enter the new value for that parameter.
+Then, you will be prompted to enter the new value for that parameter.